jairo-sousa/boracodar-4-chat/README.md

 - React Js
 - Typescript
 - Chackra UI
-- Git and Github [confirm technologies]
+- Git and Github

 ## Project

 Weekly challenge [#boracodar](https://boracodar.dev/) proposed by [rocketseat](https://www.rocketseat.com.br/)

-#[boracodar edition] - [App description]

-[App full description]
+#4 - Responsive chat for desktop or mobile

+A simple responsive chat

 ## Layout

-You can view the project layout through [THIS LINK]([figma project]).
+You can view the project layout through [THIS LINK](https://www.figma.com/community/file/1200070743637495660).
 You must have a [FIGMA](https://www.figma.com/) account to edit it.

 ---

 Created by [Jairo Sousa](https://github.com/jairo-sousa)

-## TODO

-- CHANGE preview.svg in .github dir
-- EDIT THIS FILE
-- EDIT "name" in package.json line:2
-- `npm install`
-- REMOVE DEFAULT CODE
-- SET NEW GIT REPO
-- MAKE NEXT COMMIT